Sign Up for Our Newsletter!

 Finder’s Fees or Commissions

 ZERO will pay no fee to any person as consideration for directing a gift to ZERO.
-It is understood that such fees may or may not be legal and that in the case of irrevocable deferred gifts which involve management of assets, the payment of such fees may subject ZERO and its management and board of directors to federal and state/province security regulation.
+It is understood that such fees may or may not be legal, and that in the case of irrevocable deferred gifts involving asset management, the payment of such fees may subject ZERO and its management and board of directors to federal and state/provincial securities regulations.

 Professional Fees